pokerG/Gmail-attachment-extension/README.md

 #Gmail-attachment-extension

-This is a Chrome Extension that allows you to use attachment existed in Gmail to create draft and download.
+This is a Chrome Extension that allows you to use attachments existed in Gmail to create draft and download.

 ##Features

 ####Attachment View

-Open your Gmail accachment list using this button in mail view:
+Open your Gmail attachments list using this button in the mail view:

 ![view](http://gmail-attachment-extension.qiniudn.com/view.jpg)

 ![list](http://gmail-attachment-extension.qiniudn.com/list.jpg)

-####download file
+####Download file

-download the attacments which you choosed quickly using this button():
+Download the attacments which you chosen quickly using this button():

 ####Create Draft